Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Preliminaries

-Recall that our goal is to identify a subset of low-risk patients who are sufficiently unlikely to experience an adverse event within the time horizon $t_0$.
-To formalize this, we consider a monotone family of screening rules indexed by a threshold $\lambda \in [0,1]$:
+Recall that our goal is to confidently identify a subset of low-risk patients who are sufficiently unlikely to experience an adverse event within the time horizon $t_0$.
+An intuitive way to formalize this problem is to consider a monotone family of screening rules indexed by a threshold parameter $\lambda \in [0,1]$:

 where $A_\lambda(X_i)$ is the selection indicator for subject $i$.